-NAMER is implemented by the ERC on behalf of the Department of Education and Skills.
+NAMER is implemented by the ERC on behalf of the Department of Education.
 Implementation is overseen by an advisory committee, which advises on all major aspects of the study.
 This includes the review of test instruments and questionnaires and providing input into national reporting.

 A representative sample of schools is selected, reflecting a mixture of schools by size, location, type, and gender and socioeconomic composition.
 Schools are asked to nominate a staff member to act as NAMER coordinator and liaise with the ERC throughout the project.

 Tests of English reading and mathematics are administered to pupils of selected Second and Sixth classes, along with questionnaires which gather contextual information.
 Questionnaires are also administered to teachers of selected classes, parents and school principals.
 Department of Education Inspectors oversee test administration in a percentage of schools.

 Who takes part?

 Pupils in selected Second and Sixth classes, their parents, teachers, and school principals take part in NAMER.

 Pupils complete assessments in Mathematics and English Reading as well as a pupil questionnaire.
 Parents, teachers, and school principals complete questionnaires.
 ID numbers are used to link assessments with questionnaires so that the learning environment can be better understood.

 Some pupils may be exempted from NAMER.
 However, it is important that we assess a representative group of pupils.
 Therefore, we ask that any pupil that could take part should be allowed to do so.